cybercow/uv-exposure/README.md

 # uv-exposure
    inspired by this: https:www.youtube.com/watch?v=ZAlxNNI-BVM
    - minimalistic but functional UI on 4 rows 20 characters LCD
-   - only one command (push) button (no rotary encoder or microswitches) use double clicks with continuous intuitive clicking for navigation
+   - only one command (microswitch/push) button (no rotary encoder or multiple microswitches) use double clicks with continuous intuitive clicking for navigation
    - two independent - but single timed channels, combine as you wish like for eg.: use 1st. channel for UV-LED strip for UV exposure of PCB